erochest/tardi/docs/return-stack-operations.md

 ;
 ```

+TODO: mention that combinators like `keep` and `dip` are better alternatives that abstract away use of the return stack

 ### Implementing Control Structures

 The return stack is used internally to implement control structures like loops and conditionals.
 While these are typically abstracted away from the user, understanding the return stack's role can be helpful for advanced programming techniques.

 ## Best Practices